 2. Sort The Items Into Totes For Each Location

 All the items that can be resold need to be put in an 18 gallon plastic storage tote for each location and labeled where it will go.
 You can learn how to do that from reading Sorting Your Storage Auction Items.
-I have written an eBook that tells where to sell almost 200 types of items to get the best money for them, plus the whole process of the abandoned storage unit business from start to finish.
+I have written a book that tells where to sell almost 200 types of items to get the best money for them, plus the whole process of the abandoned storage unit business from start to finish.
 Watch these posts on my blog (or subscribe so they come to your email) as I will mention where to resell some items.

 3. Make A List And Plan Out Your Week